-Research Council Faroe Islands participates in several international cooperation programmes.
+Research Council Faroe Islands offers support when applying to several international programmes.

-Research Council Faroe Islands hosts the National Contact Points services which is an information service and a link between Faroe Islands and the European Commission.
+Research Council Faroe Islands hosts the National Contact Points which is a service to the R&I community and a link between Faroe Islands and the European Commission.

 ERAC (European Research Area Committee) is a strategic policy advisory body whose function is to assist the European Commission and the Council of the European Union in performing the tasks incumbent on these institutions in the sphere of research and technological development.